 By viewing these Google Analytics site engagement stats alongside your AdWords performance stats, you can see what people do after clicking on your ad and reaching your Destination URL.
 Here's the kind of data you can see:

-- Bounce Rate: When a visitor to your site sees only one page or triggers only one event, Analytics considers this visit a "bounce."
-Your site's Bounce Rate is the percentage of visits that are bounces.
+- Bounce Rate: When someone sees only one page or triggers only one event, Analytics considers this a "bounce."
+Your site's Bounce Rate is the percentage of sessions that are bounces.

 - Avg.
-Visit Duration: The average time someone stayed on your site.
+Session Duration: The average time someone stayed on your site.

-- Pages/Visit: The average number of pages viewed per visit.
+- Pages/Session: The average number of pages viewed per session.

-- % New Visits: The estimated percentage of first-time visits
+- % New Sessions: The estimated percentage of first-time sessions.